 Affordable Crowns and Bridges in Auckland

-In dentistry ‘crown’ is a term that is used to describe both the natural part of the tooth that is visible above the gum level as well as an artificial cap that is used to rebuild and strengthen a weakened tooth.
+In dentistry, ‘crown’ is a term that is used to describe both the natural part of the tooth that is visible above the gum level and an artificial cap that is used to rebuild and strengthen a weakened tooth.

 Crowns can be mainly divided into 3 different types.
 Historically gold used to be a very popular material due to its malleable properties, biological compatibility and resistance to corrosion.
 It behaves much like enamel in the mouth hence a well done gold crown can last for many decades.

 The main disadvantage of gold is aesthetics.
 It is still used today mostly for restoring posterior teeth, especially for patients who have heavy bites and/or have parafunctional habits such as grinding.
 Gold is more forgiving on the opposing teeth for someone who grinds their teeth compared to porcelain and is less likely to fracture under high loads.
 Onlays can also be made of gold and provides beautiful restorations in the mouth.

 The main disadvantage of gold is the aesthetics.
 It is still used today mostly for restoring posterior teeth, especially for patients who have heavy bites and/or have parafunctional habits such as grinding.
 Gold is more forgiving on the opposing teeth for someone who grinds their teeth compared to porcelain and is less likely to fracture under high loads.
 Onlays can also be made of gold and provides beautiful restorations in the mouth.